In conversation: Lisette Lagnado and Krist Gruijthuijsen

 Between October and December 1992, a couple of months before his passing, Lagnado had seven conversations with Leonilson, which resulted in one of the few biographical texts about the artist.
 In 1995, Lagnado was the first to curate a retrospective exhibition about his work, which took place at the Galeria de Arte do Sesi in São Paulo.

-During the conversation, Lagnado and Gruijthuijsen will, among others, contextualize the generation of Brazilian artists known as Geração 80 (80s Generation) of which Leonilson was an exponent; discuss the personal exchange between Lagnado and the late artist; and talk about the national and international recognition of Leonilson’s poetic, introspective work.
+The video includes excerpts of the conversation between Lagnado and Gruijthuijsen—they contextualize the generation of Brazilian artists known as Geração 80 (80s Generation) of which Leonilson was an exponent; discuss the personal exchange between Lagnado and the late artist; and talk about the national and international recognition of Leonilson’s poetic, introspective work.

 Lisette Lagnado (born 1961 in Kinshasa) is a researcher, art critic, and independent curator.
 She was chief curator of the 27th Bienal de São Paulo How to Live Together (2006) and curated Drifts and Derivations: Experiences, journeys and morphologies together with María Berríos (Museo Nacional Centro de Arte Reina Sofía, Madrid, 2010).